 Getting vaccinated will help keep you safe and healthy while you’re traveling.
 It will also help make sure that you don’t bring any serious diseases home to your family, friends, and community.

-On this page, you'll find answers to common questions about vaccines for travellers.
+On this page, you’ll find answers to common questions about vaccines for travelers.

 Which Vaccines Do I Need Before Traveling?

 The vaccines you need to get before traveling will depend on a few things, including:

 - Where you plan to travel.
 Some countries require proof of vaccination for certain diseases, like yellow fever or polio.
 And traveling to developing countries and rural areas may bring you into contact with more diseases, which means you might need more vaccines before you visit.
 If you are visiting countries like Africa, India, or parts of Southeast Asia you may be required to have certain vaccinations such as Yellow Fever.
 There are many places that don’t require vaccines prior to entering and traveling in the country such as Europe and the United States.
 In regard to diseases such as Hepatitis, Yellow Fever, and Typhoid – you can have unvaccinated travel to the above–mentioned countries.